Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Salesforce Functions

-Salesforce Functions was an elastic compute service that allowed developers to write custom business logic in languages like Java, JavaScript, and TypeScript, running on-demand in Salesforce's infrastructure with automatic scaling.
+Salesforce Functions was an elastic compute service that let developers write custom business logic in Java, JavaScript, and TypeScript, then run that code on demand in Salesforce-managed infrastructure that scaled automatically.

 § 01